HuzaifaaNaveed/AI-Notebooks/README.md

-# Machine-Learning-Notebooks
+# AI Notebooks
-A collection of practical machine learning notebooks covering key concepts, algorithms, and real-world examples.
+A collection of practical AI notebooks covering key concepts, algorithms, and real-world examples.